 Protein powders didn’t used to exist—they’re the sort of end result of a long-developing fascination with muscular masculinity.
 Bodybuilding became popular in the 1920s in the US, and the common belief back then was muscle mass came from lifting weights alone, regardless of what you ate.
 But in the 1960s, Bob Hoffman, a war veteran, publisher of several health magazines, and weightlifter himself created a protein powder that used the dry remnants of soy after its oils had been extracted for grease and paints manufacturing.
 Shortly after, nutritionist Rheo Blair introduced protein powders made from dairy.
 These products tasted pretty bad and were a specialty item, sold mostly to male bodybuilders and actors trying to improve their physique.

-Protein powders are the end result of a long-developing fascination with muscular masculinity In the 1990s, protein supplementation hit the mainstream market.
+In the 1990s, protein supplementation hit the mainstream market.
 Dan Duchaine, a bodybuilder, created a powder from whey, a byproduct from making cheese.
 Around the same time, A. Scott Connolly, an anesthesiologist, founded MET-Rx.
 His company developed a powder that contained the same amino acid composition as breast milk, originally intended to help hospitalized patients recover from atrophied muscle.
 But they realized they could exponentially grow their reach by changing the marketing.
 Soon, MET-Rx powders were sold in convenient packets, designed so that anyone could quickly whip up a muscle-building shake—a direct appeal to those who wanted to bulk up or get toned.

 Despite the fact that these products didn’t come with a clean sheet—Duchaine was one of the first vocal proponents for steroid use, and MET-Rx failed to produce peer-reviewed studies to back its body-transforming claims—protein took off.
 Today, it’s big business.